Johan Vásquez (footballer, born 1998): 2021–22: Debut season

 On 16 August 2021, Vásquez joined Serie A club Genoa on a season-long loan with an obligation to buy after one played match for a transfer fee of €3.5 million.
 On 17 October, Vásquez made his debut with the team in a league match against Sassuolo, scoring the equalizing goal for his team for a 2–2 draw.

 2022–23: Loan to Cremonese

 On 18 June 2022, Vásquez moved to recently promoted Cremonese on loan with an option to buy.
 On 6 May 2023, Vásquez scored Cremonese's second goal in a 2–0 victory over Spezia.
 He returned to Genoa after the end of the season.

+On 22 February 2024, Vásquez renewed his contract with Genoa, extending it through 2027.

 2024–25: Player of the season

-On 13 April 2025, Vásquez made his 121st league appearance in a scoreless draw against Hellas Verona, surpassing Hirving Lozano as the Mexican with the most appearances in Serie A. On 19 May, he was awarded the club's "Grifone d'Oro" for best player of the season.
+On 2 March 2025, Vásquez scored the tying goal for his club against Empoli in a 1–1 draw.
+On 13 April, Vásquez made his 121st league appearance in a scoreless draw against Hellas Verona, surpassing Hirving Lozano as the Mexican with the most appearances in Serie A. On 11 May, in his 100th Serie A appearance with Genoa, he scored the equalizing goal in 2–2 away draw against Napoli.
+On 19 May, he was awarded the club's "Grifone d'Oro" for best player of the season.

+Prior to the beginning of the season, he was named captain.
 On 15 August, Vásquez made his debut as team captain in a 3–0 home victory over Vicenza in the first round of that season's Coppa Italia.
+On that same month, it was reported Vásquez extended his contract through 2028.

+On 26 September 2026, Vásquez scored the match-tying goal against Frosinone Calcio during the second-half but was sent-off as the match remained tied at 1.
+Three days later, he would score the match-winning goal after coming on as a substitute during the Coppa Italia match against Südtirol, helping them advance to the round of 16.